Advancing Racial Equity In Philanthropy, Non-Profit, and Fundraising

 If you are not sure if you want to make a report, conference attendees are still entitled to receive confidential and free emotional support with members of the BID Committee.
 Conference attendees who wish to report an incident of harassment can contact a BID Committee member, who will direct them to the BID contact information.

-If you need to correspond with the BID, email at email@example.com
+If you need to correspond with the BID, email us at firstname.lastname@example.org

 Photos, videos or audio recordings may not be taken during session, workshops, and speed networking program without the permission of the BID Committee.
 Anyone doing so without permission will be asked to leave the conference.